smalldatalab/docker-ohmage-omh-suite/README.md

 # Logs
 All of the logs for the various containers are written to files in the /var/log/ohmage directory on the host machine.
 Each container has a sub-directory for the log files.
+You can view the directories with `ls -la /var/log/ohmage`.

+# Updating a Docker container
+Once installation is completed, your Docker host will have copies of all the images from Docker Hub, and start and stop the containers as you wish.
+However, if an updated release of one or multiple images is published to Docker Hub by SmallDataLab, your installation will not automatically update it's local images.

+To update a local image to the latest build, you can follow these steps.
+This is an example for the `ohmage-auth-server` image, but you can substitute any other image and run the same steps.

+IMPORTANT: This requires you to temporarily stop the application, so your users will experience downtime.

+1. Connect to server in a terminal.
+1. Navigate to the Docker Compose directory with `cd ~/omh`.
+1. Stop ohmage-omh by running `sudo docker-compose stop`.
+1. Fetch the latest build by running `sudo docker pull smalldatalab/ohmage-auth-server:latest`.
+1. Restart the containers by running `sudo docker-compose up -d`.